markotom/cheerio/docs/attributes.md

 Methods for getting and modifying attributes.

 #### .attr( name, value )
 Method for getting and setting attributes.
-May also use a `map` and `function` like jQuery.
 Gets the attribute value for only the first element in the matched set.
 If you set an attribute's value to `null`, you remove that attribute.
+You may also pass a `map` and `function` like jQuery.

     $('ul').attr('id')
     => fruits